- Writing online ≠ having a blog. A blog is a business that demands SEO and marketing skills. Writing online is just writing.

 2. Main points: the reason why readers are reading your stuff.
 Juice it up with knowledge that takes as least space as possible.
 Use subheads.

 3. Conclusion: it’s tricky, since the climax already happened.
 Once it happens the reader is done.
-The truth about conclusion is that online readers don’t need them.
+The truth about conclusions is that online readers don’t need them.

 If you still want to write them though; here’s what you can do: